mathieu-benoit/acm-workshop/content/config-controller/set-up-config-controller-git-repo.md

     repo: ${ORG_REPO_URL}
     revision: HEAD
     branch: main
-    dir: "config-sync"
+    dir: config-sync
     auth: none
 EOF
 ```

 {{% notice info %}}
-Since you started this workshop, you have ran 4 `kubectl` commands.
+Since you started this workshop, you just ran 4 `kubectl` commands.
 For your information, moving forward you won't run any other `kubectl` commands because the design and intent of this workshop is to only deploy any Kubernetes resources via GitOps with Config Sync.
 You will also use some handy `gcloud` commands when appropriate.
 {{% /notice %}}

 Define the Cloud Billing API [`Service`](https://cloud.google.com/config-connector/docs/reference/resource-docs/serviceusage/service) resource: